HMAS Kanimbla (L 51): Transfer and conversion

 The refit was planned to last from 1995 to 1996, but did not conclude until late 1999, after extensive corrosion was discovered in both ships.
-The refit cost for the two ships increased A$400 million, with half of the funding taken from repair and refit allocations for other ships.
+The now controversial refit cost for the two ships increased A$400 million, with half of the funding taken from repair and refit allocations for other ships.
 During Kanimbla's conversion, a small fire started aboard, when a cigarette butt was dropped on piping insulation.
 The fire, which occurred on 8 February 1999, was extinguished quickly, and only caused superficial damage.

 RAN operational history

 1995–2003

 During 1995, personnel from Kanimbla participated in celebrations for the 50th anniversaries of Victory in Europe Day and Victory in the Pacific Day.
 In April 1999, personnel from Kanimbla, Manoora, and Sydney bases assisted the New South Wales Department of Agriculture in containing an outbreak of Newcastle disease in Mangrove Mountain poultry farms.

 Between April and June 2001, Kanimbla was sent to Vanuatu to provide disaster relief assistance following the eruption of the Lopevi volcano.
 After this, from 2 June to 8 August 2001, the ship was deployed to the Solomon Islands to support the International Peace Monitoring Team following the signing of the Townsville Peace Agreement.
 Following this, Kanimbla operated in support of the Peace Monitoring Group (PMG) in Bougainville.
 This was a short term assignment at the end of the Solomon Islands deployment to assist with backload of PMG equipment to Australia.

 On 2 December 2001, Kanmibla and the frigate Adelaide were deployed to the Persian Gulf as part of Operation Slipper, to enforce UN trade sanction against Iraq.
 This deployment concluded on 4 March 2002.
 The ship returned to the Gulf on 13 February 2003.
 During this deployment, which concluded on 14 June, she was involved in the 2003 invasion of Iraq, served as a command-and-control ship during operations in the northern waters of the Gulf, and helped deliver relief supplies to Baghdad.
 The ship received a Meritorious Unit Citation on 27 November 2003 for her service during this deployment.